Atlanticism: 21st century

-During the Trump years, tensions rose within NATO, as a result of democratic backsliding in Hungary and Turkey, and Trump's comments against NATO members and the alliance.
-Robert Kagan echoed common criticisms that Trump undermined the alliance.
+During the Trump years, tensions rose within NATO, as a result of democratic backsliding in Hungary under former Prime Minister Viktor Orbán and Turkey under current President Recep Tayyip Erdoğan, and Trump's comments against NATO members and the alliance.
+Kagan echoed common criticisms that Trump undermined the alliance.
 Despite this, NATO gained two new member countries (Montenegro and North Macedonia) during that time.
-The importance of NATO in Europe increased due to the continuing threat of the Russian military and intelligence apparatus and the uncertainty of Russian actions in former Soviet Union countries, and various threats in the Middle East.
-German-Russian economic relations became an issue in the Atlantic relationship due to Nord Stream 2, among other disagreements such as trade disputes between the United States and the European Union.
+The importance of NATO in Europe increased due to the continuing threat of the Russian military and intelligence apparatus and the uncertainty of Russian actions in former Soviet countries, and various threats in the Middle East.
+German–Russian economic relations became an issue in the Atlantic relationship due to Nord Stream 2, among other disagreements such as trade disputes between the United States and the European Union (EU).

-After Biden took office, he emphasized multilateralism and the importance of international alliances, making the restoration and strengthening of the Atlantic alliance a key priority.
-As the Biden administration began, top officials of the European Union expressed optimism about the Atlantic relationship.
-Following the February 2022 Russian invasion of Ukraine, journalists noted that the Russian aggression led to a united political response from the European Union, making the defensive relevance of the Atlantic alliance more widely known, and increasing the popularity of NATO accession in countries like Sweden and Finland.
+US President Joe Biden emphasized multilateralism and the importance of international alliances, making the restoration and strengthening of the Atlanticist alliance a key priority.
+As the Biden administration began, top officials of the EU expressed optimism about the Atlantic relationship.
+Following the February 2022 Russian invasion of Ukraine, journalists observed that the Russian aggression led to a united political response from the EU, making the defensive relevance of the Atlanticist alliance more widely known, and increasing the popularity of NATO accession in countries like Sweden and Finland.
 Finland joined NATO on 4 April 2023 and Sweden on 7 March 2024.

+During the second Trump administration, there were further tensions as Trump established the Donroe Doctrine.
+In January 2026, while remarking on Greenland crisis caused by US President Trump and his proposed US acquisition of Greenland, Belgium's Prime Minister Bart De Wever stated that eight decades of Atlanticism could be coming to an end.
+Trump’s pursuit of Greenland strained NATO, which had already been under pressure following a year of criticism and confrontational rhetoric from his administration.
+Speaking at the World Economic Forum on 21 January, he directed some of his strongest remarks at European nations.
+In comments implying that the United States was indispensable to global security and economic stability, he stated, "Without us, most of the countries don't even work", and also joked about US intervention in World War II by telling the audience that without it they would "all be speaking German and a little Japanese".